10 Awesomely Spooky Halloween Activities for Kids

 Take these blank bingo cards (or draw a grid on paper) and fill in common outdoor Halloween decorations like witches, pumpkins, skeletons, graves, and more, and then challenge your kids to venture out into the neighborhood to see who can fill their card up first!

-Dim the lights, grab a flashlight, cuddle up in a blanket, and hold an old-fashioned (but socially distant) campfire storytime with some of your kid’s best friends and family members.
+Dim the lights, grab a flashlight, cuddle up in a blanket, and hold an old-fashioned storytime with some of your kid’s best friends or family members.
+Bonus points if you can do it around a fire pit!
 Have everyone use their imaginations or check out this list of kid-friendly spooky stories from KOA.

 3. Make an ooey-gooey treat